yanai-klugman/AudioAnalysis/README.md

 Before building or running this application, ensure you have:

 1. **Required Files** (Place them in a known location):
-   - `ATR_Runner.exe` – The main executable for analysis.
+   - `ATR_Runner.exe` â€“ The main executable for analysis.
-   - `white_noise.wav` – Sample WAV file for testing.
+   - `white_noise.wav` â€“ Sample WAV file for testing.
-   - `sine.wav` – Sample WAV file for testing.
+   - `sine.wav` â€“ Sample WAV file for testing.
 2. **.NET SDK 9.0 or Later**: Install the [.NET SDK](https://dotnet.microsoft.com/download) if not already installed.

 ---